Can’t find your keys? Can’t remember the name of that one actor? Struggling to come up with the right words to complete your sentences?

 Alzheimer’s disease is believed to be 60% genetic.
 Yet, even in carriers of the Alzheimer’s gene variant (ApoE4) specific lifestyle modifications have shown to alter gene expression and prevent mental decline.

-If however, you consider Skittles food and have never seen a gym from the inside, I have news for you: You’re screwed.
+If however, you consider gummy bears a food and have never seen a gym from the inside, I have news for you: You’re screwed.

 But if you’re still able to read this, it’s not too late.